TheBusyDev/BouncingBalls/README.md

 # BouncingBalls
 Just a bunch of __colorful bouncing balls__ will appear whenever you click your mouse!!
-I suggest you to set it as a relaxing background!!\
+I suggest you set it as a relaxing background!!\
 \
 ![example](example.png)